Bengal Merchant (1812 ship): Passenger transport

 In 1839, Bengal Merchant was sold to Haviside & Co., London.
-Captain John Hemery sailed from Glasgow on 30 October 1839 with 160 passengers and arrived at Port Nicholson (Wellington Harbour), New Zealand, on 20 February 1840.
+Captain John Hemery sailed from Glasgow on 30 October 1839, with 160 passengers and arrived at Port Nicholson (Wellington Harbour), New Zealand, on 20 February 1840.
 The New Zealand Company had chartered her and she was the first vessel to bring Scottish emigrants to New Zealand.
 After their arrival, the steerage passengers submitted a letter of complaint about the food they had received.

+Fate

-FateBengal Merchant was hulked in 1856.
+Bengal Merchant was hulked in 1856.